 One of the most interesting chapters is when he talks about the day they launched – April 14, 1998.

 Though it’s obviously now best known for streaming, it started as an e-Commerce site, renting and selling DVDs by mail.
-E-Commerce sites and DVDs were still relative novelties at that time.
+E-Commerce sites and DVDs were relative novelties at that time.

 Netflix launch day issues

 Plus, they soon found the packaging they’d set up to mail out DVDs was heavier than they’d thought.
 So mailing costs per order were higher than their original business model.
-This hit their profitability, particularly as almost all their first year orders were DVD sales rather than rentals.
+This hit their profitability, particularly as almost all their initial orders were DVD sales rather than rentals.
 Sales only generated a one-off transaction.
 Rentals generated repeat income (and so were more profitable) as they could send the same DVD out again and again.

 He talks about how stressful and frantic these initial few months were as they sorted out all these unforeseen issues and challenges.